Fallenstedt/sassy-portfolio/content/code/cyberscan.md

 I had 3 weeks to create a single page site that gives a potential customer to try out CyberScan for free.
 The requirements were that the site should:

-- Load incredibly fast
+- Load fast
-- Have excellent SEO
+- SEO friendly
-- Be visually exciting
+- Be fun

 The website was released at 2019 Blackhat where it had over a billion visiotrs\*.
-The website had 102ms loadtimes and had a bundled size of only 329kb.
-Google's lighthouse scores were all at 100%.

-## How it was built

-For a site to load incredibly fast, it meant that it needed the fewest dependecies as possible.
-The smallest file I could have was a single HTML file.
-I did not reach for a framework like React, Angular, or Vue because they provided too many tools for what this site needed.

-For the designs I was given, I knew I would need SASS to help modularize my styles.
-The naming convention for all styles abided by [BEM](http://getbem.com/introduction/).
-Additionally, I knew that TypeScript would be fun to have to create controllers for parts of the site that needed interaction.

-All of this was tucked into a custom webpack config that transpiled my JS to es5, added vendor prefixes to my css, and hashed all my assets.
-The only dependency the site had was normalize.css

-## SVG Animations
+## Icerberg SVG Animation

 One of the best parts about this project was building SVG animations.
 The iceberg was broken down to three parts where a user could scan the surface web, dark web, and deep web to learn more about each part of the internet.